Real Experience at Dayone Jiangnan Station in Korea | A Complete Record from the Consultation to the Aftercare

 Botox (for masseter muscles/forehead wrinkles, etc.) 150,000 – 400,000 Contouring and expression lines

-Case 1: Mia, 28 years old, from Taiwan, a designer at an advertising company
+Case 1: Mia, 28 years old, from Taiwan, works as a designer at an advertising company

 I met Mia in the waiting area; this was her second visit to Dayone.
-The first time, she underwent picosecond laser treatment, mainly for freckles on her cheeks and uneven skin tone.
-She said the results were slow to appear—about three weeks later, she noticed her skin looked lighter and the freckles had faded, though not completely gone.
+The first time, she underwent picosecond laser treatment for freckles on her cheeks and uneven skin tone.
+She said the results were slow to appear—it took about three weeks before she noticed her skin looking lighter and the freckles fading, although they didn’t disappear completely.
 The doctor advised at least three treatments for more stable results.

-This time, she came back for her second treatment and also added hyaluronic acid injections.
-She specifically mentioned that using the translation service saved her a lot of trouble.
-“Before, I tried using Google Translate to communicate with the clinic, but many details were unclear.
-After switching to BeautsGO for booking, a Chinese-speaking customer service representative helped me with all my pre- and post-treatment questions, making it much easier.”
+This time, she came back for her second treatment and also opted for hyaluronic acid injections.
+She specifically mentioned how much easier the translation service made things for her.
+“Before, I used Google Translate to communicate with the clinic, but many details were hard to convey clearly.
+After switching to BeautsGO for booking, a Chinese-speaking customer service representative helped me with all my pre- and post-treatment questions, which was much more convenient.”

-Reference fees: Picosecond laser treatment costs ₩450,000 per session; hyaluronic acid injections cost ₩280,000 per session
+Reference fees: Picosecond laser treatment costs around NT$945,000 per session; hyaluronic acid injections cost around NT$928,000.

-Case 2: Robert, 41 years old, from Hong Kong, in the finance industry
+Case 2: Robert, 41 years old, from Hong Kong, works in the finance industry

 Robert shared his experience on a Hong Kong cosmetic surgery forum.
 He had Thermage FLX treatment on his entire face at Dayone.
 His main concerns were mid-face sagging and deepening nasolabial folds; he wanted to improve these issues without surgery.

-He said the Thermage procedure was more painful than expected, especially when the energy was applied to the cheekbones, but it wasn’t unbearable.
-There was no swelling after the treatment, so he could go to work right away.
-Results began to show about a month later, and they were most noticeable after two months—the facial contours became tighter, the nasolabial folds less deep, and the overall shape of his face improved.
+He said the Thermage procedure was more painful than expected, especially when the energy was applied to the cheekbones, causing a noticeable stinging sensation.
+However, it wasn’t unbearable.
+There was no swelling after the treatment, so he could go back to work immediately.
+Results began to show after about a month, becoming more noticeable after two months—the contours of his face tightened, the nasolabial folds lessened, and his facial features became sharper.

-“The results are real, but you need to be patient—it doesn’t happen instantly.
-The doctor’s skills are excellent, but the area around the nasolabial folds is particularly sensitive, so be mentally prepared before the treatment.”
+“The results are real, but you need to be patient—it doesn’t happen overnight.
+The doctor’s skills are excellent, but the area around the nasolabial folds is particularly sensitive, so be mentally prepared for that.”

-Case 3: Xiao Yang, 34 years old, from Shenzhen, in the e-commerce industry
+Case 3: Xiao Yang, 34 years old, from Shenzhen, works in e-commerce

 “Overall, I think it was worth it, although the initial cost is not low.
-But compared to having the same treatment in China, the experience here is definitely better—the settings for the energy used are more precise, rather than a one-size-fits-all approach.” —Xiao Yang
+But compared to having the treatment done in China, the experience with the equipment here is definitely better—the settings for the energy levels are more precise, rather than a one-size-fits-all approach.” —Xiao Yang

-Reference prices: Gold radiofrequency microneedling for the entire face is approximately ¥962,000, and facial infusion treatment is about ¥926,000.
+Reference prices: Gold radiofrequency microneedling for the whole face is approximately ¥962,000, and facial treatment is approximately ¥926,000.

 V. My own treatment experience